royel21/GameBatFiles/README.md

-#Collection of bat file for VN companies
+# Collection of .bat files

-**Some bat for register VN games without having to install**
+Those files help to add register key needed to play games from some VN companies